Citation, DOI & article data

 - vascular interventional radiologist

-- in many countries, are dentists that have subspecialised in radiology.
+- in many countries, these are dentists that have subspecialised in radiology

 How do I become a radiologist?

-Gaining entry to a radiology training programs is competitive and this pathway takes 4-5 years to complete at which point the doctor becomes known as a radiology registrar or radiology resident.
+Gaining entry to a radiology training programs is competitive and this pathway takes 4-5 years to complete at the start of which the doctor becomes known as a radiology registrar or radiology resident.
 The training involves the completion of basic science and advanced fellowship examinations as well as other numerous hurdles.

 On completing a radiology training program and gaining specialty recognition as a radiologist, many go onto further subspecialisation in an area of particular interest.